AMWA-TV/bcp-003-02/docs/Authorization Practice.md

 }
 ```

-Note that PATCH requests against URLs ending in `/bulkProperties` do not require write access as they do not make modifications to the device model and are only used for validation purposes.
+Devices MUST check that PATCH requests against URLs ending in `/bulkProperties` have the necessary write access.
+This allows for permission errors to be identified at the validation stage before a client attempts to perform a restore by using the PUT verb.

 [IS-10]: https://specs.amwa.tv/is-10 "AMWA IS-10 NMOS Authorization Specification"
 [RFC-2119]: https://tools.ietf.org/html/rfc2119 "Key words for use in RFCs to Indicate Requirement Levels"